cosmos/cosmos-sdk/docs/spec/staking/messages.md

    - the initial `MaxChangeRate` is either negative or > `MaxRate`
  - the description fields are too large

 This message creates and stores the `Validator` object at appropriate indexes.
-Additionally a self-delegation is made with the initial tokens delegation tokens `Delegation`.  the validator always starts as unbonded but may be bonded in the first end-block.
+Additionally a self-delegation is made with the initial tokens delegation tokens `Delegation`.
+The validator always starts as unbonded but may be bonded in the first end-block.

 ## MsgEditValidator